Are you a business leader exploring the best speech analytics software solution for your calling team?

-Our transcription algo uses the latest speech recognition and NLP techniques to achieve a transcription accuracy of more than 90%.
+Our transcription algo uses the latest speech recognition techniques to achieve a transcription accuracy of more than 90%.

 At Enthu, we encourage all our prospects to provide us with call samples and test our transcription accuracy during the initial stages itself.

 Not just that, we request the clients to include their best and worst calls (in terms of voice quality).
 This gives them a benchmark of the STT accuracy they can expect for their voice dataset.

 As an example, here’s how you get the transcriptions within the platform.

 The conversation intelligence software that you wish to use should integrate with your VoIP/CRM/deal management software.

 If there is no integration, don’t worry.
 Most of the providers will integrate with your business software on request.

 However, ensure that you have a clear timeline and support committments for the integration.